YetiCodeCamp/cpp-for-beginners/docs/_video_pages/cppvideo12.md

 <img width="600" height="423" src="images\videos\Cpp12\address01.jpg" title="Address & Example">
 </p>
 <br/><br/>
+In the above image we can see we have two variables, 'i' an integer and 'd' a double.
+They both have a memory address associated with them that points to the first byte of data they occupy.
+Variable 'i' uses 4 bytes of data and variable 'd' uses 8 bytes since it is of type double.

+We have up until now mainly accessed a variable by it's name.
+Using the above example we would access the value located at memory location 0x1100 by referencing the name we gave the variable, in this case 'i'.
+We can use the ampersand symbol to return variable 'i's address instead of it's value.

 A pointer is a variable that stores the memory address of an object.
 Pointers are used extensively in both C and C++ for three main purposes: